TomerPardi/WebAPI/README.md

   npm install
   ```
 * Ports:
-Please make sure that the rating app server is listeting on port 5081, and that nodejs listens on port 3000.
+Please make sure that the rating app server is listening on port 5081, and that nodejs listens on port 3000.